 The Home Depot offers in-house design services to help guide you through the process, or you may want to work with your own contractor or designer.
 Depending on the size of your project and your design needs, either scenario will help you arrive at your ideal space.
 If you engage your own interior designer, make sure that they are involved in the process from the beginning and have them work directly with The Home Depot to ensure a smooth transition between the design and order process.

 The Home Depot designer is responsible for creating a floor plan, elevations and perspective drawings, based on a detailed understanding of your needs.
 They will have the cabinet knowledge to recommend door styles, wood selections, interior components and decorative trims.
 Typically, a The Home Depot designer will be with you from the first conversation until the last piece of trim is installed.
 If you are working with an independent interior designer, their role may be more or less involved, depending on their knowledge of cabinetry components.
-Either way, it is paramount that a relationship is established between The Home Depot designer who will ultimately be responsible for the cabinet order.
+Either way, it is paramount that a relationship is established with a Home Depot designer who will ultimately be responsible for the cabinet order.

 There are several things you can do to ensure the first design meeting is a productive one.
 Start a folder of clippings from magazines of kitchens and details that you like.
 Start looking at appliances, get a feel for what you like and how much they cost — this will help to determine a budget.
 Become more aware of how you live in your current space—assess the good and the bad.
 This will help communicate your vision to the designer.